mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 At this stage, (which should perhaps be named) knowledge of very few coding concepts were essential.
 It useful to compare this to a typical process of learning to code in a text language from first principles where the learner is met with a great many new concepts in the process of being guided to construct even the most basic of programs.
 Thus this stage of learning design aligns mosst closely with the _Use_ stage of the UMC model (see lit review/ glossary) even though basic alterations are being made [@lee_computational_2011].

-Instead analsis of the video data of participants reveals a large number of broader digital literacy skills involved in certain processes.
+Instead analysis of the video data of participants reveals a large number of broader digital literacy skills involved in certain processes.
 For example, the processes of replacing a block image with a bespoke pixel sprite which comprised: file downloading; file migration using the browser and file manager; browser tab navigation; graphics tool use in Piskel (a simplified Photoshop including - crop, fill and export tools); copying and paste text code; and selecting more than one lines of text code with mouse or keyboard shortcuts.
 Undertaking the full process involved learnign a complex chain of  these individual actions.

 <!-- IS THERE DUPLICATION HERE - OPERATION ALSO ANALYSE VIA AT? -->
 Some participants became remarkably adapt at this, thus transforming this chain of actions into a fluid operation.
 Learners who had mastered the skills were asked by others for help.
 The rapid adoption and transfer of these processes between community members indicated a high motivational factor for participants of incorporating self-created graphical elements, a topick which is also addressed in the following section.